JuanLebronMedina/JuanLebronMedina/README.md

 - 💞️ I’m looking to collaborate on Pulsars
 - 📫 How to reach me Juan.Lebron5@upr.edu

-From Puerto Rico
+From Puerto Rico.

-Bachelor Deggre in Physics with a minor in Astronomy Mostly Experienced in Python, Linux and open to learn other languages.
+Bachelor Deggre in Physics with a minor in Astronomy.

+Mostly Experienced in Python, Linux and open to learn other languages.

 My works have been mostly related to pulsar research and education.

 <!---